AvienReactor/EnemyTemplate/README.md

 **Second, importing the model and its parts**

 Now head back to the Unity Project.
-In the Project window at the bottom drag'n'drop the FBX of the model.
+Drag'n'drop the **FBX** of the model into the **Project window** at the bottom.
 I recommend making a new folder for every enemy you make for easier modifying in the future (just like the *Gunpuppy* folder below).

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005000224038735952/unknown.png)

-Now import all the other parts of them for example textures.
+Now import all the other parts of your model for example textures.

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005003242289250334/unknown.png)

 Next make a material for the texture.
-Just **Right-click** the empty space in the window, go under **Create > Material**.
-Name the material what you want and drag the texture into the Albedo slot.
+Just **Right-click** the empty space in the **Project window** and find **Create > Material**.
+Name the material what you want, then drag the texture into the Albedo slot (go to the inspector window at the upper right).
 If there are transparencies set the **Shader** to **Fake RoR/Hopoo Games/Deferred/HGStandard** and **check Cutout**.
 Emissive materials work with the standard Unity  shader.

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005010947007578203/unknown.png)

 Now click on your imported enemy model and head to the inspector on the right.
-Click the **Materials** tab and drag'n'drop the material into the slot.
+Click the **Materials** tab and drag'n'drop the material into the slot under **Remapped Materials**.
 Then hit **Apply**.

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005014389151236137/unknown.png)